goemerge/uppy/website/src/docs/core.md

 **Parameters**

-* `file` - The [File Object][File Objects] for the file whose upload has failed.
+- `file` - The [File Object][file objects] for the file whose upload has failed.
-* `error` - The error object.
+- `error` - The error object.
-* `response` - an optional parameter with response data from the upload endpoint.
+- `response` - an optional parameter with response data from the upload endpoint.
 It may be undefined or contain different data depending on the uploader plugin in use.

-  For `@uppy/xhr-upload`, the shape is:
+  For `@growthcloud/xhr-upload`, the shape is:

   ```json
   {